Tilbury Riverside railway station: 1905-1907 rebuilding

-The station underwent major rebuild commencing in 1905.
-The original buildings were by now in a poor state and the entire station was rebuilt with the exception of the pontoon on the river (which had been upgraded in 1889 and again in 1894) and link to the station.
+The station underwent a major rebuild, commencing in 1905.
+The original buildings were, by now, in a poor state and the entire station was rebuilt, with the exception of the pontoon on the river (Note: This had been upgraded in 1889 and again in 1894.) and the link to the station.
 The tracks were completely relaid and the first engine shed closed.
-All three signalboxes were replaced and a road under the station buildings was completed and opened on 23 December 1905.
+All three signal boxes were replaced; a road under the station buildings was completed and opened on 23 December 1905.